NicMcPhee/graph-DBs-and-genetic-programming/gremlin_scripts/GremlinAndTitan.md

 # 12 Jan

 * Tasks to consider:
-	- Figure out how to parse 'raw' run files into Titan
+	- Figure out how to parse 'raw' run files into Titan - DONE
-	- Do we write something for GECCO?
+	- Dynamic displays w/ something Gephi/Sigma.js/etc - Focus on later in semester.
-	- Dynamic displays w/ something Gephi/Sigma.js/etc
+	- Do we write something for GECCO? - Yes!
+At least try.
 	- Dig through the 'interesting' individuals in current run
 	- Do all of this on Amazon!
 	- For dot pdf: